zupo/peps/pep-0xxx.rst

             """

         @abstractmethod
-        def set_inner_protocols(self, protocols: List[NextProtocol]) -> None:
+        def set_inner_protocols(self, protocols: List[Union[NextProtocol, bytes]]) -> None:
             """
             Specify which protocols the socket should advertise as supported during the TLS handshake.
 This may be advertised using either or both of ALPN or NPN.

-            ``protocols`` should be a list of acceptable protocols in the form of ``NextProtocol`` objects, such as ``[H2, HTTP1]``, ordered by preference.
+            ``protocols`` should be a list of acceptable protocols in the form of ``NextProtocol`` objects, such as
+            ``[NextProtocol.H2, NextProtocol.HTTP1]``, ordered by preference.
             The selection of the protocol will happen during the handshake, and will use whatever protocol negotiation mechanisms are available and supported by both peers.
+If the ``NextProtocol`` enum doesn't contain a value for the protocol you'd like to negotiate, a byte string can also be passed directly instead.

             If the TLS implementation doesn't support protocol negotiation, this method will raise ``NotImplementedError``.